 The first time I packed a travel towel, I lost my mind with thankfulness!
 It takes up very little space, dries fast, and essential.
 Next, don’t count on finding your go-to toiletries on the road.
 Bring along enough deodorant, shampoo, toothpaste, etc. The best tip for last:

 - Always have an extra roll of T.P. with you!

 - DO NOT just assume a restroom is going to be stocked.
 Especially in remote locations.

 - In most other Countries, DON’T FLUSH YOUR TOILET PAPER!
 (Shoutout to all my international friends)

 7. Willingness to Risk

-God wants to speak to us and guide our steps by the Holy Spirit.
+Above all, God wants to speak to us and guide our steps by the Holy Spirit.
 The real number one priority?
 Listen and obey.
-If it’s an unknown territory and maybe a little scary, do it anyway.
+If it’s unknown territory and maybe a little scary, do it anyway.
 The most important encouragement I could give is to prepare the YES in your heart, no matter the cost.